Licenced Radio Amateur since January 1970.

 Enjoys all amateur radio bands from 160 m to 70 cm; all modes (especially CW & digital modes).
 Vivid contester on VHF (holds a number of national championships on 6 m & 4 m & 2 m during the years), HF, 160 m, RTTY.
 Special interests: Beam antennas (computer modelling & construction), DX, digital modes, and radio propagation.

-Occupation: Associate Professor of Resource and Environmental Geology with Geochemistry; and past Head of the Geological Museum and of the Natural History Museums; all at the University of Oslo, Norway.
+Occupation: Associate Professor of Resource and Environmental Geology with Geochemistry; and past Head of the Geological Museum, and past head of the Natural History Museums (a total of 12 years); all at the University of Oslo, Norway.

 Above: My computer-optimized home-made 7-band HF beam antenna covering the 7, 10, 14, 18, 21, 24 and 28 MHz bands.
 In addition, you don't see very well the numerous antenna wires (total some 500 m length) in the air as dipoles, half squares, and long wires (including Beverage antennas) for the 160, 80, and 60 m bands in the 20 m tall trees around the house, plus more than 1 km of counterpoise wires on the ground, covering the 4000 m2 hilltop property about 300 m above sea level.